irenicquasar/gui_stuff/note-taking-app/README.md

 Welcome to the Note-Taking Assistant repository!
 This project provides a sophisticated note-taking application powered by advanced language models and web search tools.
 It allows users to manage, expand, and enhance their notes using AI-driven insights.

+## Medium Article

+For a detailed walkthrough of how this application was built, check out my Medium article: [Building a Smart Note-Taking Assistant with LangChain and Groq](https://medium.com/@insatiablerohit/building-a-smart-note-taking-assistant-with-langchain-and-groq-part-0-laying-the-foundation-dde4297e07d4).

 ## Features

 - **Note Management**: Save and manage your notes locally.